vikashsprem/Book-Store-Application-Backend/README.md

-# Book Store Application - Backend
+# Book Center Application - Backend

-This repository contains the backend implementation of the Book Store Application, developed using Spring Boot.
+This repository contains the backend implementation of the Book Center Application, developed using Spring Boot.

 ## Table of Contents